 At a public relations campaign evaluation meeting four months into its relationship with Axia, the CEO of the company said the PR support it was receiving was "everything promised and more."

-He relayed that employees reported positive comments from family, friends and neighbors about the media coverage, and that this had caused them to take greater pride in their work.
-He identified all of this as contributing to greater sales and productivity.
+He relayed that employees reported positive comments from family, friends and neighbors about the earned media coverage, and that this had caused them to take greater pride in their work.
+He identified all of this as contributing to greater sales and overall productivity.

 In addition, the CEO said it had become clear to him that his employees now fully bought into the company’s vision, direction and growth plans.
-In addition, the firm is now enjoying more success attracting and retaining top qualified job candidates, as opposed to previously, when it couldn't attract qualified talent and experienced mostly no-shows for employment interviews.
+In addition, the firm is now enjoying more success attracting and retaining top qualified job candidates, as opposed to previously, when it couldn't attract qualified talent and experienced mostly no-shows for its employment interviews.